Measurement of inclusive electrons from open heavy-flavor hadron decays in $p$+$p$ collisions at $\sqrt{s} = 200$ GeV with the STAR detector: Results

-The total systematic uncertainty is obtained as the square root of the quadratic sum of the individual systematic uncertainties.
-The uncertainties from the $\rm NPE$ raw yield extraction and efficiency are estimated by varying the corresponding selection criteria, $e.g.$ track quality and electron identification cuts, simultaneously in data and embedding.
-The uncertainty on electron purity is estimated based on the mean and width uncertainties of the Gaussian fit to the pure electron $\nse$ distribution.
-The uncertainty of $\rm PHE$ identification efficiency stems from the uncertainty on the parameterization of $\rm PHE$ reconstruction efficiency, on the parameterization of $\pi^0$ and $\eta$ spectra, on the branching ratio for electron from $\pi^0$ and $\eta$ decays, and on the tracking efficiency of partner electrons.
-The uncertainty of the $\nse$ cut efficiency is taken from that of the Gaussian fit to the pure electron sample.
+The total systematic uncertainty is obtained as the square root of the quadratic sum of the individual systematic uncertainties discussed below.
+The uncertainties in the $\rm NPE$ reconstruction efficiency are estimated by changing the following selections in data and simulation simultaneously: (i) the number of TPC hits used for track reconstruction and $dE/dx$ calculation from 20 and 15 to 25 and 18 (the larger impact of the two variations on the NPE yield is used); (ii) gDCA from $1.5\, \rm cm$ to $1.0\, \rm cm$; and (iii) $0.3 <p/E< 1.5$ to 0.6 $<p/E<$ 1.5 or $0.3 <p/E< 1.8$, as well as by changing only in the simulation ADC thresholds for HT triggers by $\pm$ 3.5\%.
+The uncertainty on electron purity is estimated based on the mean and width uncertainties of the Gaussian fit to the pure electron $\nse$ distribution, in which the mean and width are varied independently within one sigma.
+The PHE identification efficiency uncertainty stems from the uncertainties in the parametrization of $\rm PHE$ identification efficiency, parametrizations of $\pi^0$ and $\eta$ spectra, branching ratios of electrons from $\pi^0$ and $\eta$ decays, tracking efficiency of partner electrons and variations in the PHE selection criteria, \textit{i.e.}, changing $M_{e^+e^-}<0.24\, \rm GeV/c^2$ to $M_{e^+e^-}< 0.15\, \rm GeV/c^2$ and partner electron $\pt$ from 0.3 GeV/$c$ to 0.2 GeV/$c$. parametrization uncertainties are taken as the 68\% confidence interval of the fit functions.
+Such an approach is also used in estimating the parametrization uncertainties described in the following.
+The uncertainty of the $\nse$ cut efficiency is estimated from the parameter errors in fitting the pure electron $\nse$ distribution with a Gaussian function, taking into account the correlation between the mean and the width, and from varying the INE selection cut from $-0.5<\nse<3.0$ to $0.0<\nse<3.0$.
 The uncertainty of the $\rm HDE$ contribution includes those from $\jpsi$, $\Upsilon$, vector meson, and Drell-Yan contributions.
-The parameterization uncertainty from inclusive $\jpsi$ and uncertainty from FONLL+CEM calculations of the non-prompt $\jpsi$ contribution to the inclusive $\jpsi$ are taken as the uncertainty on the estimation of the prompt $\jpsi$ decayed electron cross section.
-The uncertainties from the $T$ value and $\Upsilon$ cross section are taken as the systematic uncertainty on the estimation of the $\Upsilon$ decayed electron cross section.
-The parameterization uncertainty from $\pi^0$ and the ratio of meson over $\pi^0$ uncertainties are taken as the systematic uncertainty of di-electron decays of light vector mesons.
-The uncertainty from the Drell-Yan contribution is estimated by using the same method as in the PHENIX published Drell-Yan result~\cite{PHENIX:drellyan}.
-The uncertainty from the BBC trigger and vertex reconstruction efficiencies amounts to 4.9-5.2\% by the multiplicity difference in data and simulation, the difference in the simulation versions (PYTHIA 6 vs PYTHIA 8), and the different parameter settings in the simulation (STAR heavy flavor tune~\cite{STAR:D0} vs STAR heavy flavor tune plus 4CX one~\cite{ref:pythia}).
+The parametrization uncertainty for the inclusive $\jpsi$ spectrum and the uncertainty from FONLL+CEM calculations of the non-prompt $\jpsi$ contribution are taken into account.
+So are the uncertainties in the $\Upsilon$ yield and spectrum shape~\cite{ref:Pengfei:thesis}.
+The uncertainties in the parametrization of the $\pi^0$ spectrum as well as in the measured yield ratios of vector mesons to $\pi^0$ are also propagated to the decayed electron cross section.
+The uncertainty from the Drell-Yan contribution is estimated using the same method as in the PHENIX published Drell-Yan result~\cite{PHENIX:drellyan}.
+The uncertainty in the BBC trigger and vertex reconstruction efficiencies, amounting to 4.9-5.2\%, arises from the event multiplicity difference in data and simulation, the difference in the versions used (PYTHIA 6 vs PYTHIA 8), and the different parameter settings in the simulation (PYTHIA 8.1.62~\cite{ref:pythia8} default setting with the STAR heavy flavor tune~\cite{ref:jpsipppau} vs PYTHIA 8.1.62 4CX~\cite{ref:4cx} setting with the STAR heavy flavor tune).
 The global uncertainty from the luminosity determination is 8\%~\cite{STAR:D0}.
-Table \ref{tab:syserror} summarizes the size of the uncertainties arising from different sources.
+Table \ref{tab:syserror} summarizes the size of the uncertainties from the different sources and the total uncertainty.